 No. 10-No ashes, refuse, offal, fruit, vegetables or any other substances, shall be thrown into the waters surrounding or adjacent to any pier or bulkhead, or any other part of the water-front of the city, under a penalty of twenty-five dollars for every such offense, to be recovered from the owner, lessee, or occupant, severally and respectively, of any pier, bulkhead, wharf structure, or other property, from which any such substance shall be thrown, or from the person actually throwing the same; or if any such substance be thrown from any vessel lying in waters within the jurisdiction of the Department, whether berthed or not, then such penalty to be recovered from the owner, consignee, or master of such vessel, severally and respectively.

-No. 11-No snow or ice shall be dumped into the waters adjacent to the water-front of the city, except from time to time, by the Board, for such dumping, under a penalty of five
+No. 11-No snow or ice shall be dumped into the waters adjacent to the water-front of the city, except from the piers, bulkhead or other wharf property, from which any such sunkers

 ASSESSMENT COMMISSION.